ChimeHQ/TextViewPlus/README.md

 ### Attributed Strings

-Programmtic modification of the underlying attributed string in the `NSTextStorage`, with support for delegate callbacks and undo.
+Programmatic modification of the underlying attributed string in the `NSTextStorage`, with support for delegate callbacks and undo.

 ```swift
 func replaceCharacters(in range: NSRange, with attributedString: NSAttributedString)